vetletm/hacking-portal/README.md

 	- Documentation on this was not easy to come by
 - We also had some issues (initially) with the OpenStack package for Go
 	- Documentation was outdated and the package was very complex, but it was the only option
+- Adding tests for OpenStack and LDAP libraries deemed to be unfeasible
+	- We settled for testing our own original code

 What could be improved:
 - Further developing the application to include more of the specs from the original assignment (PEMA)